 Objective And Subjective Threats of Freeride Skiing

 Safety.
 Priority no. 1 every time you go out of the marked slopes or up in the mountains.
 There are objective and subjective dangers.
-In this article we will reveal both groups of threats.
+In this article, we will reveal both groups of threats.

 Objective dangers are avalanches, snow cornices, glacier crevasses, seracs, bad weather, fog, wind.
 Subjective threats are those on which we have influence.
-Such as physical and psychological readiness, ignorance and underestimation of one's own abilities, inappropriate equipment and inappropriate friends.
-They also need to know what to do in case of an accident, how to move in the mountains, and how to use the equipment that they own.
+Such as physical and psychological readiness, ignorance and underestimation of one's own abilities, inappropriate equipment, and inappropriate friends.
+People also need to know what to do in case of an accident, how to move in the mountains, and how to use the equipment that they own.

 - Wet avalanches

 Snow cornices: An overhanging edge of snow on a ridge or the crest of a mountain and along the sides of gullies.
 They are formed by the wind blowing over the sharp breaks, where it attaches and builds out horizontally.
 Cornices are extremely dangerous and traveling above or below them should be avoided.

 Glacier crevasses: A deep crack, or fracture, found in an ice sheet or glacier.
 Crevasses form as a result of the glacier movement.
 They often have vertical or near-vertical walls, which can then melt and create seracs, arches, and other ice formations.
 Anyone planning to travel on a glacier should be trained in crevasse rescue.